 How To Improve Your Credit Score

 One of the greatest enemies of a good credit score is late payments.
-Late payments seriously hurt your score and make it harder to qualify for any other type of credit or loan.
+Late payments hurt your score and make it harder to qualify for lines of credit or loans.
 When you do qualify, they’ll be more expensive.

-It is important to stay on top of your credit score and pull a copy of your credit report from each of the three major bureaus (Experian, Transunion, and Equifax) at least once a year.
+It is important to stay on top of your credit score and pull a copy of your credit report from each of the three major bureaus (TransUnion, Experian, and Equifax) at least once a year.
 And don’t forget to get a copy of your VantageScore as well, as this is also used by lenders.

 Even if you no longer use a particular credit card or line of credit, don’t close the account, especially if you have a long history of timely payments on it.
-You don’t have to keep using the account, but leaving it open will help your credit history and improve your credit utilization ratio.
+One measure of your credit score is the length of open accounts.
+The older the account, the better for your credit.

 Regardless of what your credit limit is, it’s best to use only about 30–35% of your credit.
+In financial terms, this is called your credit utilization ratio.
 Spending about 30% of your credit limit each month, then paying your bill off in full, is the best way to use your card.